 Museums and Performing Arts

 For those with an appreciation for art and an interest in Texas history, check out the museums sprinkled throughout Austin.
-The city also offers a wide variety of events for those with an artistic side such as symphony, ballet, and theatre performances.
+The city also offers a wide variety of events for those with an artistic side such as symphony, ballet, and theater performances.

-Austin was not named the Live Music Capital of the World for no reason!
+Austin was named the Live Music Capital of the World for a reason!
 Music in Austin sustains the economy and feeds the souls of thousands of families and individuals who value this important tradition.
 Take time during your semester in our state capital to enjoy a surplus of music and events.

 Need a day of relaxation and fun?
 Don’t worry!
 Austin has much to offer for outdoor enthusiasts.
 Check out the many hike and bike trails in and around the city.
 Or grab your boots and check out some of the popular dance halls around town.